-5 Best Cruise Lines for Solo Travelers
+5 Best Cruise Lines for Solo Cruises

 What They Do For Solo Cruisers: Staying in a studio cabin is a great way to meet other solo travelers, because the cabins are near each other and have a shared lounge exclusively for studio dwellers.
 Most voyages also offer bar-crawls and singles meetups for those cruising alone.